Experience Stams Tirol and its sights

 - Good walking boots are required so that you can enjoy your tours.

 - A light backpack is convenient in that you can take a jacket and a bottle of water with you.
 For longer hikes we recommend one backpack.

 - Other equipment for hikers here.

-- A sun hat protects on the go, because you will be out in the sun a lot.
+- The sun hat protects on the go, because you will be out in the sun a lot.

 Stams Abbey in Tyrol is about 36 kilometers from Innsbruck.
 The place can be easily reached by car via the Inntal motorway A 12.
 But it is also possible to travel by train.
 The main attraction of the village is the monastery with its buildings that have been restored in recent years.
 Therefore, the monastery and its parks shine in full splendor today.
 We spend several days visiting the monks.
 They show us what their monastery has to offer.
 Stams is one of the most beautiful monasteriesthat we know so far.
 Our host is Frater Lukas, who accompanies us on our visit.